A whirlwind tour of growth versus limits

 The rate of change may stay the same, but the increment of change - the dollop of change - gets bigger.
 And bigger.
 And BIGGER!
 As we go from the more horizontal portion of an exponential curve to the more vertical portion, any given stretch of time - a year; a decade; a lifetime - spans an astonishing increase.
 Each stretch encompasses an ever more fantastic volume of change.

-In rough terms, the global economy - the world's heap of goods, services and assets - has been doubling every 25 years for the last two hundred (give or take).This means today's global economy is roughly 256 times that of 1800.
+In rough terms, the global, industrial economy - the world's heap of goods, services and assets; its pollution, environmental impact, its footprint - has been doubling every 25 years for the last two hundred (give or take).This means today's global economy is roughly 256 times that of 1800.
 Double the economy of 1990.
+Next stop, 512x!

 At every doubling, close to twice the resources are consumed.
 Twice the waste produced.
 Twice the 'footprint' is required, as it were.
 The next doubling is due about 20 years from today according to the IMF.